 Staff recommends that RAP's rates and fees be changed to address policy and operational issues, and to appropriately align community garden fees with the cost of services provided by RAP at each community garden facility.
-Staff has developed a revised rate and fee schedule for the community garden facilities, which would be made effective immediately upon the Board's approval of this report (Exhibit C).
-The proposed rate and fee schedule would be implemented effective on July 1, 2011.
-The proposed rate and fee schedule would re-align the annual collection of community garden fees with the start of RAP's fiscal year - July 1st, instead of the start of the calendar year, which is January 1st.
+Staff has developed a revised rate and fee schedule for the community garden facilities that, upon the Board's approval of this report, would be made effective July 1, 2011 (Exhibit C).

+The proposed rate and fee schedule would re-align the collection of community garden fees from the start of the calendar year, January 1st, to the start of RAP's fiscal year, July 1st.
+Fees would be paid semi-annually, with payments being due on July 1st and January 1st of each fiscal year.
+Fees for newly assigned garden plots would be prorated based on the number of months remaining in each semi-annual period.

 It should be noted that RAP collected community garden plot rental fees from January 1, 2010 through December 31, 2010, which means that RAP will have collected community garden plot fees for a portion of the current fiscal year, which started July 1, 2010.
+If the proposed rate and fee schedule is approved and adopted by the Board, RAP will not collect any community garden plot rental fees for the period of January 1, 2011 through June 30, 2011.